 "The boys are champing at the bit to play a game that counts," Coach Wood said with a smile.
 "And, to be honest, so am I. This should be a very interesting year."

 When the Hornets hit the hardwood on Opening Night January 4, they'll do so as denizens of a newly re-organized circuit.

 Honesdale is now a part of the Lackawanna League's Division II.
 The Red & Black will compete on a weekly basis against North Pocono, Delaware Valley, Wallepaupack Area and Western Wayne.

 They'll face each of those opponents twice each in the regular season, then cross over for single games with the members of Division I.

-Page 2 of 3 - This newly re-structured loop includes Abington Heights, Scranton Prep, West Scranton, Valley View and Scranton High.
+This newly re-structured loop includes Abington Heights, Scranton Prep, West Scranton, Valley View and Scranton High.